+HyperCycle employs a method called Tilling, which processes the state information of the network in a decentralized way using distributed computing, providing efficient network state summaries and the ability to prove prior state at later times.
 As part of the Tilling process, the node software includes a critical component called the Merklizer, designed to uphold the integrity of the node's state records over time.
 The Merklizer performs periodic tasks, following the system 6-30 second block production time, by generating a record of the node's machine state.
 This local machine state record, represented as a Merkle root hash, is then shared with the network.
 The local state data and its inclusion in the published hash form the basis for proofs related to uptime, computation, and reputation, crucial for maintaining a highly secure and reliable network.

 As these local records on each node need to be maintained for the whole network, a service to ensure the integrity of all of these records is required.
-This is the function of the Merkle Service, which consolidates all of the hashes published by each node by collecting all the local hashes and combining them into a single global Merkle root hash, incorporating and summarizing the entire network state in each block's time window.
+This is the function of the Merkle Service, another component of the Tilling process, which consolidates all of the hashes published by each node by collecting all the local hashes and combining them into a single global Merkle root hash, incorporating and summarizing the entire network state in each block's time window.
 The Merkle Service communicates this global root hash to every node in the network, along with concise Merkle proofs demonstrating the inclusion of each active node in the global root hash.